Xioshiva/mtg-leaguebot/COMMANDS.md

   - `/findevents date:2025-06-15` - Find all tournaments held on June 15, 2025
   - `/findevents format:Modern date:2025-06` - Find Modern tournaments in June 2025

-### `/scoreboard`
-Displays the monthly scoreboard of all formats combined.

-- **Usage**: `/scoreboard [month]`
-- **Parameters**:
-  - `month` (optional): Month in YYYY-MM format (defaults to current month)
-- **Examples**:
-  - `/scoreboard` - Show the current month's scoreboard
-  - `/scoreboard 2025-06` - Show the scoreboard for June 2025

 ### `/formatleaders`
-Displays the top 10 players for a specific format during a league year (June to June).
+Displays the top 10 players for a specific format during a league year (June to May).

 - **Usage**: `/formatleaders [format] [year]`
 - **Parameters**:
   - `format` (required): The Magic format to show rankings for
-  - `year` (required): Start year in YYYY format (shows June YYYY to June YYYY+1)
+  - `year` (required): The year in YYYY format (shows June YYYY-1 to May YYYY)
-- **Example**: `/formatleaders Limited 2025` - Shows top 10 Limited players from June 2025 to June 2026
+- **Example**: `/formatleaders Limited 2025` - Shows top 10 Limited players from June 2024 to May 2025

-## Setting Up the bot-admin Role

-1. Go to your Discord server settings
-2. Navigate to the "Roles" section
-3. Create a new role named exactly "bot-admin"
-4. Assign this role to users who should have administrative access to the bot
-5. The bot will automatically check for this role when administrative commands are used
+- **Note**: Now includes the number of events each player has participated in

 ## Supported Formats